Sinema leaving the Democratic Party and registering as an independent - KESQ

 Sinema and Manchin used their sway in the current 50-50 Senate — where any single Democrat could derail a bill — to influence a host of legislation, especially the massive $3.5 trillion Build Back Better bill that Biden proposed last year.
 Sinema’s objections to increasing the corporate tax rate during the initial round of negotiations over the legislation last year particularly rankled liberals.

-While Sinema was blindsided by the surprise deal that Manchin cut with Senate Majority Leader Chuck Schumer in July on major health care and energy legislation, she ultimately backed the smaller spending package that Biden signed into law before the election.
+While Sinema was blindsided by the surprise deal that Manchin cut with Schumer in July on major health care and energy legislation, she ultimately backed the smaller spending package that Biden signed into law before the election.

 Both Manchin and Sinema also opposed changes to the Senate’s filibuster rules despite pressure from their Senate colleagues and Biden to change them.
 After a vote against filibuster changes in January, the Arizona Democratic Party’s executive board censured Sinema.